Cardinal-Cryptography/traffic-maker/README.md

 **Note:** For now, only `ws` ports are achievable.
 For `wss` support we must wait for changes to `aleph-client`.

-Currently, there is only one scenario available - `SimpleTransferScenario`, running every 5 seconds.
+Currently, there is only one scenario available - `SimpleTransferScenario`, running every 15 seconds.
 More scenarios and easy configuration are coming soon.

-**Note:** To avoid accessing sudo, the code assumes that there is an account with seed `//Cornucopia` (public key: `5Cyo51qgfmVMva6R98KCiFQvPSjSEwWjKWLZnmBEDDC6eHkL`) with _a lot_ of balance.

 Statistics are exposed at `expose_host` address, which by default is `127.0.0.1:8080`.
 Data is served at two endpoints: `/details` (brief information about every launched scenario) and `/logs` (logs from particular scenario).